doncandela/mgah/mgah.md

 - **Using the container to run Python scripts outside the container.**

-  - Here is simple program **`np-version.py`** that imports Numpy and prints out its version:
+  - Here is simple program **`np-version.py`** that imports NumPy and prints out its version:

     ```
     import numpy as np
     print(f'numpy version = {np.__version__}')
     ```

-    Running it in a terminal showed that Numpy 1.24.3 was installed on my PC:
+    Running it in a terminal showed that NumPy 1.24.3 was installed on my PC:

     ```
     $ python np-version.py
     numpy version = 1.24.3
     ```

   - Rather than shelling into the container with **`apptainer shell`**, we we can use **`apptainer exec`** (invoked outside the container) to run `np-version.py` inside the container -- even though the file `np-version.py` is located outside the container.
-This reports the version of Numpy inside the container:
+This reports the version of NumPy inside the container:

     ```
     $ apptainer exec "$SIFS"/pack.sif python np-version.py